Momchil2k17/NextGenFootball/README.md

 # ⚽ NextGenFootball Bulgaria — Empowering Youth Football

 Welcome to **NextGenFootball**, the all-in-one platform designed to support the youth football ecosystem in Bulgaria.
-Our web application covers every aspect needed for thriving youth leagues, from administration and match management to interactive news and player statistics.
+This web application covers every aspect needed for thriving youth leagues, from administration and match management to interactive news and player statistics.
 Let’s inspire the next generation! 🇧🇬👦👧

 ---